celsworth/lxp-bridge/README.md

 First thing to note is there are three types of registers:

-  * holdings - read/write, storing settings
+  * holdings - read/write, storing settings.
+MQTT topics use `hold` for these.
-  * inputs - read-only, storing transient power data, temperatures, counters etc
+  * inputs - read-only, storing transient power data, temperatures, counters etc.
   * params - read/write, these are actually on the datalog (the WiFi bit that plugs in) and currently all I think it does is set the interval at which inputs are broadcast.

 Second thing is whenever the inverter receives a packet, it broadcasts the reply out to *all* connected clients.
 So you may see unprompted messages for holding 12/13/14 for instance; this is LuxPower in China occasionally requesting the time from your inverter (presumably so they can correct it if needs be).